Policy Gradient Methods in the Presence of Symmetries and State Abstractions: Continuous MDP Homomorphisms

 Our introduction of MDP homomorphisms in the previous section was strictly applicable where the state and action spaces were finite.
 In this section, we will formalize MDP homomorphisms for general continuous domains.
 First, we define continuous MDPs and state our underlying assumptions, which require care regarding measurability and differentiability of spaces.

 \begin{definition}[Continuous MDP] A \emph{continuous Markov decision process (MDP)} is a $6$-tuple: where $\mathcal{S}$, the state space is assumed to be an appropriate topological space, $\Sigma$ is a $\sigma$-algebra on $\mathcal{S}$\footnote{Usually the Borel algebra.}, $\mathcal{A}$, the space of \emph{actions}, is a locally compact metric space, usually taken to be a subset of $\R^n$, $\tau_a$ is the transition probability kernel for each possible action $a$, for each fixed $s$, $\tau_a(\cdot|s)$ is a probability distribution on $\Sigma$ while $R$ is the reward function, and $\gamma$ is the discount factor.
-Furthermore, for all $s \in \mathcal{S}$ and $B \in \Sigma$ the map $a \mapsto \tau_a(B|s)$ is smooth.
-The last assumption is required for differentiability with respect to actions $a$, which is needed in Section \ref{sec:homomorphic_pg} for deriving the homomorphic policy gradient theorem. \end{definition} Probability theory on continuous spaces works well when the underlying space is assumed to be Polish (see Appendix \ref{supp:math_tools} for definitions) but we do not need the properties of Polish spaces for our results.
+Furthermore, for all $s \in \mathcal{S}$ and $B \in \Sigma$ the map $a \mapsto \tau_a(B|s)$ is smooth. \end{definition} The last assumption is required for differentiability with respect to actions $a$, which is needed in Section \ref{sec:homomorphic_pg} for deriving the homomorphic policy gradient theorem.

+Probability theory on continuous spaces works well when the underlying space is assumed to be Polish (see Appendix \ref{supp:math_tools} for definitions) but we do not need the properties of Polish spaces for our results.
 The assumption on the action space is needed for the proof that policies can be lifted; it is possible that this could be proved with different assumptions but locally compact metric spaces are general enough to cover any example we have seen.

 Next we will define continuous MDP homomorphisms and establish results for both optimal value equivalence and value equivalence. \begin{definition}[Continuous MDP Homomorphism] A \emph{continuous MDP homomorphism} is a map $h = ( f, g_s ): \mathcal{M} \to \overline{\mathcal{M}}$ where $f: \mathcal{S} \to \overline{\mathcal{S}}$ and for every $s \in \mathcal{S}$, $g_s: \mathcal{A} \to \overline{\mathcal{A}}$ are measurable, surjective maps such that the following hold: